m-lab/alertmanager-github-receiver/README.md

 repositories the access token user can access, protect the access token as you would a password.

-## Start GitHub Reciever
+## Start GitHub Receiver

-To start the github reciever locally:
+To start the github receiver locally:
 ```
 docker run -it measurementlab/alertmanager-github-receiver:latest
         -authtoken=$(GITHUB_AUTH_TOKEN) -org=<org> -repo=<repo>